wkumari/draft-wkumari-dnsop-extended-error/README.md

    When the response grows beyond the requestor's UDP payload size [RFC6891], servers SHOULD truncate messages by dropping EDE options before dropping other data from packets.
 Implementations SHOULD set the truncation bit when dropping EDE options.
+Long EXTRA-TEXT fields may trigger truncation, which is usually undesirable for the supplemental nature of EDE.
+Implementers and operators creating EDE options SHOULD avoid setting unnecessarily long EXTRA-TEXT contents to avoid truncation.

    When a resolver or forwarder receives an EDE option, whether or not (and how) to pass along EDE information on to their original client is implementation dependent.
 Implementations MAY choose to not forward information, or they MAY choose to create a new EDE option(s) that conveys the information encoded in the received EDE.
-When doing so, care should be taken to ensure any information is properly attributed since an EDNS0 option received by the original client will be perceived only to have come from the resolver or forwarder sending it.
+When doing so, the source of the error SHOULD be attributed in the EXTRA-TEXT field, since an EDNS0 option received by the original client will be perceived only to have come from the resolver or forwarder sending it.

 4. Defined Extended DNS Errors